xentu/xentu-engine/docs/source/lua-code-reference/the-sprite-struct.rst

 	ball_sprite.spritemap = assets.load_spritemap('ball_sprites.json')

+For more information, see :ref:`The SpriteMap class`.

 |
+|

 [instance].region
 -----------------

-Along with the spritemap property, you can also choose which sprite on the spritemap to use by providing a region name.
-By default this is set to 'full', however you can change it:
+Along with the spritemap property, you can also choose which region on the spritemap to use by providing a region name.
+By default this is set to 'full', which is a reserved region name which means the whole texture is used.
+However you can change it like so:

 .. code-block:: lua

 	ball_sprite.region = "walk1"

 This can be really useful for providing some basic animation for your game sprites.
+For more information, see :ref:`The SpriteMap class`.

+|
 |

 [instance].x